YJPL/storyboarding/02 How we can use storyboards.md

 ### Verbal versus Visual
 A film often starts with an idea, a synopsis that then translates into a screenplay.
 Drawing is complementary to writing.
 Both help us to think and play with ideas.
 The end goal is a film, a collective effort, so both can be complementary tools.
 One needs not to supersede the other.

-There is also a strong relation between film and painting, the atmosphere, the staging, the lighting.
+There is also a strong relation between film and painting, the atmosphere, the composition, the staging, the lighting.
 All this can start with sketches.